-Distribution: Occurring on both sides the Cascades crest in Washington; British Columbia south to California, east to Idaho.
+Distribution: Occurring on both sides the Cascades crest and in the Columbia River Gorge in Washington; British Columbia to California, east to Idaho.

-Habitat: Dry, open areas at low elevations, especially shrub-steppe.
+Habitat: Dry, open areas from low to middle elevations, especially common in sagebrush.

 Conservation Status: Not of concern